 Outlook indeed doesn’t have a “Search and Replace” feature but most changes can be made by exporting your contacts to an xls or csv-file and then use the Replace feature in Excel, Notepad or your favorite text-file editor.
 Once you’ve made your changes, you can import the file again and set Outlook to update the existing contacts.

-Depending on your exact changes that you need to make, there may also be alternative method which don’t require you to import or export anything.
-The methods are listed below the Export/Import method.
+Depending on the exact changes that you need to make, there may also be alternative methods which don’t require you to import or export anything.
+These methods are listed below the Export/Import method.